 One obvious example of this is where one party is feeling jealous – Jealousy can quite easily be defined as a lack of self-esteem that is projected onto the other person.
 “When they do that thing… it makes me feel bad, therefore, if I control them so they don’t do that thing, then I will feel less bad about myself” – this is a great example of how people let others control their emotions – When all the time we truly have the ability to manage our own emotions and feelings independently from what anyone else says or does (if we are prepared to learn how!)

 Is staying less fearful than leaving?

-Lets be honest, some couples just shouldn’t be together (if happiness and quality of life are the measure) – victims attract abusers, people who (think) they need security will stay with a partner who can provide regardless of love and sometimes people just fear being alone more than staying in an unhappy relationship.
+Let’s be honest, some couples just shouldn’t be together (if happiness and quality of life are the measures) – victims attract abusers, people who (think) they need security will stay with a partner who can provide regardless of love and sometimes people just fear to be alone more than staying in an unhappy relationship.

 What is love?

 We never know if we are really loved, sure, we can say “I feel loved by that person” however, as I said before we never know what is in our partner’s mind.
 Love has two aspects to it, firstly, what your partner thinks about you – and that is intensely private and personal and you don’t have access to their thoughts.
 And secondly, what they say and do which are things that you can see and hear that show evidence of their love for you.
 You may wish to read that sentence again because it is really important.